 - Institute a policy of regularly cleaning any frequently touched surfaces in common areas.
 Door handles, push plates, light switches, drinking fountains, and elevator buttons.

-- Use appropriate cleaning and disinfection products that have been EPA approved for fighting viral pathogens.
-A full list of such products can be found here.
+- Use appropriate cleaning and disinfection products that have been EPA-approved for fighting viral pathogens.
+A full list of such products can be found in American Chemistry.

 - At present, there is no evidence to suggest that COVID-19 can be transmitted through HVAC systems.
 This means there is no need for special ventilation precautions.

 Recommended Guidelines for Entering Tenant HomesRecommended Guidelines for Entering Tenant Homes

 Have a set of guidelines in place for when staff needs to enter a tenant’s home for repairs or other reasons.
 Encourage them to do the following:

 Ask two questions before entering the home:Ask two questions before entering the home:

 - Does anyone in the home have a fever, cough, and shortness of breath?